 If you feel you may qualify for financial assistance for this service, contact GSF to access our financial aid policy.

-All appointments are scheduled online, with payment due at the time of scheduling.
-Appointments cost $200, and all major credit cards are accepted.
-If you would prefer to pay by check, please contact us before making your appointment.
+All appointments are scheduled online, with payment or insurance information due at the time of scheduling.
+The fee for a genetic counseling appointment is $200.
 If you cancel or reschedule less than 48 hours before your appointment, we will charge a $60 cancellation fee.
 Cancellations or reschedules prior to 48 hours from the appointment will result in a full refund.

 The cost for genetic counseling is $200 which can be paid securely online by credit card.
 Or arrangements can be made to pay by check.
 It is both the philosophy and practice at GSF that genetic services, including genetic counseling, should be available to those in need, regardless of ability to pay.
 For this reason, we have financial aid available for those who qualify.